szabogabor91/gimlet-website/src/blog/announcing-gimletd-the-gitops-release-manager.md

 You can read more about the [concepts of GimletD](/gimletd/concepts) or follow how to perform ad-hoc releases, rollbacks and other actions in the [GimletD documentation](/gimletd/on-demand-releases).

-I'm going to live demo GimletD on the coming Thursday, 25th March on [Twitter](https://twitter.com/gimlet_io).

-Twice actually, first at 11AM CET, then 3PM ET.

-Onwards!